rikiya-ohashi/ooservo/README.md

 - **`true` (Default)**: **Active Hold.** The motor actively maintains its position and resists external forces after the movement is complete.
 - **`false`**: **Passive Mode.** Releases holding torque, allowing the shaft to be turned freely by hand.

-**Note on Manual Rotation:**
-When `hold` is set to `false`, manually rotating the shaft may cause the multi-turn counter to drift.
-To maintain accurate position tracking, you must periodically call `read()` to sync the internal state.

 ---

 ### `setZero()`
-Sets the current absolute position (0–359°) as the 0° reference point.
+Sets the current absolute position (0°-359°) as the 0° reference point.
 This is saved to non-volatile memory (EEPROM/Flash) and persists after power cycles.
 Ongoing rotations will stop when this is called.
-**Note:** Only the absolute angle (0-359) is saved; the rotation count is reset.
+**Note:** Only the absolute angle (0°-359°) is saved; the rotation count is reset.

 ---